irodionr/golang_course/donovan-exercises/README.md

 **Exercise 1.11**: Try fetchall with longer argument lists, such as samples from the top million web sites available at alexa.com.
 How does the program behave if a web site just doesn’t respond?
 **Exercise 1.12**: Modify the Lissajous server to read parameter values from the URL.
 For example, you might arrange it so that a URL like http://localhost:8000/?cycles=20 sets the number of cycles to 20 instead of the default 5.
 Use the strconv.Atoi function to convert the string parameter into an integer.
 You can see its documentation with go doc strconv.Atoi.

 **Exercise 2.1**: Add types, constants, and functions to tempconv for processing temperatures in the Kelvin scale, where zero Kelvin is −273.15°C and a difference of 1K has the same magnitude as 1°C.
+**Exercise 2.2**: Write a general-purpose unit-conversion program analogous to cf that reads numbers from its command-line arguments or from the standard input if there are no arguments, and converts each number into units like temperature in Celsius and Fahrenheit, length in feet and meters, weight in pounds and kilograms, and the like.